Musharraf should return to face charges, says Bilawal - PakObserver

-KARACHI : Pakistan Peoples Party Chairperson Bilawal Bhutto-Zardari has questioned why former president General (retd) Pervez Musharraf does not return to Pakistan and face the charges levelled against him.
+Pakistan Peoples Party Chairperson Bilawal Bhutto-Zardari has questioned why former president General (Retd) Pervez Musharraf does not return to Pakistan and face the charges levelled against him.

 While speaking to the BBC, Bilawal said Musharraf threatened his mother Benazir Bhutto.
 He added they even presented witnesses regarding the case in the court, but to no avail.